Hopding/notes/why_we_sleep.md

 * During REM sleep, the brain is active and functioning similar to a wakeful state.
 This includes generation of motor commands.
 * The brain integrates memories and experiences during REM sleep.
 This enhances your understanding of the world with innovative insights and problem-solving abilities.
 * To prevent your body from physically reacting to the 'hallucinations' of REM sleep, the brain releases a powerful disabling signal seconds before REM sleep begins.
-* This signal induces "atonia", effectively paralyzing your body and making you completely limp.
+* This signal induces **atonia**, effectively paralyzing your body and making you completely limp.